MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound Print Spooler traffic through RPC over TCP should be allowed.

-If `true`, corresponding ports are open and Print Spooler will be available.
+If `true`, the corresponding ephemeral port is open and Print Spooler will be available.
 If `false`, Print Spooler traffic is not allowed.
 The script achieves this by enabling or disabling the [File and Printer Sharing (Spooler Service - RPC)](#file-and-printer-sharing-spooler-service---rpc) firewall rule.

 > [!WARNING]
-> Due to the possibility for exposure, it is highly recommended NOT to enable Printer spooler service on domain controllers.
+> It is highly recommended to DISABLE the Printer Spooler service on domain controllers
+> to decrease the atack surface.

 ```yaml
 Type: Boolean